 What to do in Santiago de Compostela

-• Visit the cathedral of Santiago is a must do.
+- Visit the cathedral of Santiago is a must do.
 If you are a fan of religious monuments, then don’t skip the Monastery of San Martiño Pinario.

-• Wander around Casco Histórico and the lovely square Praza do Obradoiro.
+- Wander around Casco Histórico and the lovely square Praza do Obradoiro.

-• If you have a sweet tooth, try tarta de Santiago (an almond pie decorated with powder sugar in the shape of the Cross of Saint James).
+- If you have a sweet tooth, try tarta de Santiago (an almond pie decorated with powder sugar in the shape of the Cross of Saint James).

 How to get to Santiago de Compostela

-• Rent a car.
+- Rent a car.
 It is a bit of a long ride (2h30, as I wrote above), but there are a few interesting stops that you can make along the way, like the Spanish city of Vigo.

 Day trips from Porto: Amarante

-Amarante is my second favourite city in Northern Portugal (again, you never heard me say this) and there are so many interesting things to do there that it provides a perfect day trip from Porto.
+Amarante is my second favourite city in Northern Portugal (again, you never heard me say this) and there are so many interesting things to do there that it provides the perfect day trip from Porto.

 It has an interesting museum dedicated to Amadeo Souza Cardoso that regularly features temporary exhibitions by other artists.
-Right next to the museum is the beautiful S. Gonçalo de Amarante church, and the beautiful bridge of São Gonçalo.
+Right next to the museum is the beautiful S. Gonçalo church, and its beautiful bridge.
+Cross it and enter the first pastry shop that you’ll see on your left-hand side, called Confeitaria da Ponte, to try the best conventual sweets in Portugal.

 What to do in Amarante

-• Go for a short boat ride in the river Tâmega.
+- Go for a short boat ride in the river Tâmega.
 It is such a romantic activity 🙂

-• If you enjoy art museums, Amadeo Souza Cardoso’s is a must go.
+- If you enjoy art museums, Amadeo Souza Cardoso’s is a must go.

-• Try any conventual sweets you can grab at Confeitaria da Ponte.
+- Try any conventual sweets you can grab at Confeitaria da Ponte.
 You’ll probably feel sick afterwards but that’s part of the deal 😀

-• Rent a car.
-Unfortunately there is no train connection to Amarante.
+How to get to Amarante: Rent a car.
+Unfortunately there is no train connection.

 Day trips from Porto: Ponte de Lima

 Another great day trip from Porto is Ponte de Lima, an ancient village in Northern Portugal.
 In fact, Ponte de Lima is so proud of being the oldest village in Portugal that it refused to be turned into a city.
-True story.
+True story!

 Besides visiting its cute little historical centre (I reckon you can do this in a couple of hours), you can walk by the riverside or by the lagoons of Bertiandos and S. Pedro de Arcos.
+If you are not so much into walking, consider appreciating the view from Santo Ovidio Viewpoint, it is stunning.

 What to do in Ponte de Lima

-• Check the medieval bridge, the gothic Misericórdia’s church and charming Largo de Camões square.
+- Check the medieval bridge, the gothic Misericórdia’s church and charming Largo de Camões square.

-• If you are into museums, if you are travelling with kids or simply if it is raining, check the Toys’ museum (it is SO CUTE!).
+- If you are into museums, if you are travelling with kids or simply if it is raining, check the Toys’ museum (it is SO CUTE!).

-• Try Arroz de Sarrabulho (chicken rice cooked with blood, vinegar and cummins) at Restaurante Alameda.
+- Try Arroz de Sarrabulho (chicken rice cooked with blood, vinegar and cummins) at Restaurante Alameda.
 Trust me on this and thank me later.

 How to get to Ponte de Lima

-• Rent a car.
+- You can also rent a car.
 Unfortunately there is no train connection to Ponte de Lima.

 Day trips from Porto: Vila do Conde

-Tourists and locals alike tend to overlook the beautiful city of Vila do Conde but it is truly a pity.
+Tourists and locals alike tend to overlook the beautiful city of Vila do Conde but it is a pity.

 In Vila do Conde you can check the Roman Aqueduct of Santa Clara, which is right next to the convent with the same name, from where you have a great view of the city.

 If you keep moving West by the riverside you will reach Nau Quinhentista, a replica of a sixteenth century boat that incorporates the ancestral knowledge of the carpenters and caulkers of the shipyards from Vila do Conde.
+Oh, and did I tell you that Vila do Conde is home to one of my favourite sushi restaurants?
+Oh yeah!

 What to do in Vila do Conde

-• Take photos of the Aqueduct of Santa Clara, Nau Quinhentista and the fabulous convent of Santa Clara.
+- Take photos of the Aqueduct of Santa Clara, Nau Quinhentista and the fabulous convent of Santa Clara.

 How to get to Vila do Conde